Light Sensitivity: Causes, Symptoms, and Treatments

 According to a study conducted by the American Academy of Ophthalmology, light sensitivity affects approximately 20% of the U.S. population.

 Light sensitivity, also known as photophobia, is a common symptom experienced by many people.
 It occurs when the eyes become overly sensitive to light, making it difficult to perform regular activities in bright environments.
-In this blog post, we will discuss the causes, symptoms, and treatments of light sensitivity, so you can understand how to manage this condition and get relief in Olympia.
+In this blog post, we will discuss the causes, symptoms, and treatments of light sensitivity, so you can understand how to manage this condition and get relief.

 Shedding Light on the Causes of Light Sensitivity: What Every Patient Needs to Know